SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/03-algorithms/02-sorting/quick-sort.md

 * the Pivot can be Picked as the first, last element or can be a random element.
 ## Example

+* Quick Sort for Arrays:

+* Quick Sort for Linked Lists:
+> QuickSort in `linkedlist` works by using the last element of the list as the pivot Element.
+The Logic is Divided into 2 methods , they are:

 ## Projects